tushar-sharma/tushar-sharma.github.io/_posts/2012-07-04-huawei-usb-modem-in-debian.md

 <img alt="usb Modem image" src="https://i.imgur.com/y6rUbX9.jpg" >
 </center>

 I'll be using `wvdial` to configure the internet.
 It's likely that your system will have the package pre installed.
-Otherwise you can manyally download it from <a href="http://packages.debian.org/squeeze/wvdial" target="_blank">here</a>.
+Otherwise you can manually download it from <a href="http://packages.debian.org/squeeze/wvdial" target="_blank">here</a>.

 Now connect the modem and run lsusb to see the modem connected to the usb: